-304 Photojournalism (3) (Prerequisite: Completion of foundation courses or permission of the department) Field assignments using techniques, methods and procedures of photojournalism as a means of communication.
+304 Photojournalism (3) (Prerequisite: Permission of the department) Field assignments using techniques, methods and procedures of photojournalism as a means of communication.
 Emphasis will be placed on digital photography assignments, digital image production, fieldwork and collaboration with others to produce stories, features, articles for publication and the creation of material for the Internet.